mrismanaziz/Reforestation/README.md

-## How can you tell a vampire has a cold?
-They start coffin.
+## What do you call a sheep with no legs?
+A cloud.